Western oriole

 The western oriole (Oriolus brachyrynchus), or western black-headed oriole, is a species of bird in the family Oriolidae that is native to Africa.
 The adult upperparts are yellow-olive, and the underparts are yellow in colour.
 It is rated as a species of least concern on the International Union for Conservation of Nature Red List of Endangered Species.

 Taxonomy and systematics

-The western oriole was first described in 1837 by the English ornithologist William John Swainson.
+The western oriole was first described in 1837 by the English ornithologist William Swainson.
 Alternate names for the western oriole include the black-headed oriole (not to be confused with another species of the same name, Oriolus larvatus) and greenish-backed oriole.
 Two subspecies are recognized: